khiemducdoan/MyBachelorThesis/dataset/README.md

 - Data validation

 ### Citation
-If you use this dataset, please cite: [Add citation information]
+If you want to use this dataset, please email vinakhiem120@gmail.com